Camp Fire

 Marie Beard |

-America was Camp Fire Girls.
-The two organizations have a
+Boy Scouts of America was Camp Fire Girls.
+The two

-joint efforts of some of the very people who were
+States with the joint efforts of some of the very people

-instrumental in founding Boy Scouts of America, and by
+who were instrumental in founding Boy Scouts of America,

-the sisters and wives of the men who built BSA in this
+and by the sisters and wives of the men who built BSA in

-country.
-James E. West, first Chief Scout for BSA, always
+this country.
+James E. West, first Chief Scout for BSA,

 "sister" organization to BSA; West served as